 Logic appears to have been thrown out the window nowadays.

 A return to the rigors of logic and critical thinking can help solve a lot of the problems we face today.
-Many act on their feelings, and feelings are fleeting, which means that we’re constantly shifting positions and getting nowhere in the process.
+Many act on their feelings and feelings are fleeting, which means that we’re constantly shifting positions and getting nowhere in the process.
 As a result of this adherence to emotion, many people and businesses often fall prey to the trap of logical fallacies.

 What is a Logical Fallacy?

-A logical fallacy is an incorrect argument in logic and rhetoric that contains a fatal flaw which undermines its soundness, thereby leading to an erroneous, and potentially damaging, conclusion.
+A logical fallacy is an incorrect argument in logic and rhetoric that contains a fatal flaw that undermines its soundness, thereby leading to an erroneous, and potentially damaging, conclusion.
 Businesses can’t afford to make logical fallacies.
 Unfortunately, businesses can and do commit these fallacies, and the consequences are often immediate and, if not, eventually come and wreak havoc on their bottom line.

-In order to better understand the affects of logical fallacies on business, let’s just focus on one aspect: decision making.
+In order to better understand the effects of logical fallacies on business, let’s just focus on one aspect: decision making.
 How can logical fallacies harm your decision-making process?
 In myriad ways, but for the sake of brevity we’ll examine seven examples of logical fallacies that should be avoided.

 1. Hasty Generalization

 In short, a hasty generalization is when you neglect to perform your due diligence.
-It’s making a decision without all the facts having first been gathered and understood in context of the decision you’re making.
+It’s making a decision without all the facts having first been gathered and understood in the context of the decision you’re making.